AndrewWPhillips/eggql/TUTORIAL.md

 GraphQL supports the creation of custom scalar types.
 You can easily add custom scalars in **eggql** which we'll demonstrate using a `ReviewTime` type, adding a field to the `Review` input type to record when a movie review was written.
 Note that we could use the similar `eggql.Time` which implements the GraphQL `Time` type, but we'll create our own custom scalar type to demonstrate how it's done.

 All that is required to create a custom scalar is to define a Go type that implements the `UnmarshalEGGQL` method.
 This method is used to convert a specially formatted string into a value of your type.
-You may also want to implement a `MarshalEGGQL` method that performs the reverse operation, but some types can get by without this (eg if they implement a `String` method).
+You may also want to implement a `MarshalEGGQL` method that performs the reverse operation, but some types can get by without this (e.g. if they implement a `String` method).

 In our case we will create a new struct type called `ReviewTime` that uses the standard Go `time.Time` type internally.
 Here is the complete code for the new type: